gcarvellas/tao-os/README.md

 - Clear the neverending backlog of TODO comments

 ### Minor Cleanup/Improvements
+- Pay attention to which orderings I'm using for address loadings
+- use proper errors instead of just ErrorCode.
 - Add more interrupts and improve the interrupt abstractions
 - Replace makefile with cargo.toml
 - Have production build steps as well as debug
 - Update the volatile crate (Replaces Volatile with VolatilePtr)
 - Support colored printing
-- Replace lazy_static with once_cell
-- Error checking with cpuid
+- Error checking with cpuid in the bootloader
-- Make doesn't work natively on gentoo